LucMaingard/LucMaingard/README.md

 - 👋 Hi, I’m @LucMaingard
 - 👀 I’m interested in data and how it can bring real value to business.
 Particularly through leveraging the power of production ML systems.
 - 🌱 I’m currently developing my skills in MLOps.
-Specifically, modeling, data engineering, deployment, and project management.
+Specifically, modeling, data engineering, deployment, project management and graph neural nets.
 - 💞️ I’m looking to collaborate on interesting and challenging ML projects.
 - 📫 How to reach me:
 - email: luc.ma7154@gmail.com